 My Design Process~ Let's get to work! ~

 - Design solves a problem.
 In order to provide a solution, you first need to understand the problem.
 As an experienced UI/UX designer and developer, I've established an efficient process that puts planning and organization into action.
 I start with learning about the client, their business and goals.
-I begin by giving them a comprehensive questionnaire to fill out that will help both client and designer to understand objectives, requirements and scope.
-Once the questionnaire is completed, I interview and observe the clients/users in their real environment.
-I define user personas, user stories and user flows.
+This is done in various ways, depending on the client or business stakehholders, and context.
+In this phase, we define objectives, the problem(s) to be solved, target audience and high level requirements.

-- In the sketching phase, I diagram a sitemap and site navigation.
-I draw sketches of multiple layouts for the homepage and two interior pages.
-Based on these sketches, I create wireframes in Adobe XD to share with the client/stakeholders, that will show site architecture, user flow, and basic page layouts.
-This stage is an iterative process that requires feedback and input from stakeholders.
+- In the design phase, I sketch layouts of the login page, home page and 2-3 interior pages.
+Using the sketches, user flows, sitemap and site navigation, I create low-fidelity wireframes in Adobe XD to share with the client/stakeholders that show site architecture, user flow, and basic design concepts.
+The purpose of this stage is to explore different design approaches.
+It's an iterative process that requires feedback and input from stakeholders.

 - Once the wireframes are finalized, the next step is to design high-fidelity prototypes in XD/Invision, or code responsive prototypes directly in the browser, using Bootstrap, HTML, CSS, and jQuery.
 I'll set up a local environment to build the site and perform cross-browser, device and accessibility testing.
 I'll design each and every element and interaction with pixel perfect precision, focusing on colors, spacing, typography, iconography, imagery, graphics, form elements, making sure everything is designed to create an optimal user experience from mobile to desktop.